Radicals: Rational and Irrational Numbers

 At this point, the student might wonder, What is a number that is not rational?

-An example of such a number is ("Square root of 2"). is not a number of arithmetic.
-We cannot name any whole number, any fraction
+An example of such a number is ("Square root of 2"). is not a number of arithmetic. is close because

 -- which is almost 2.

-There is no rational number whose square is 2.
-Therefore we call an irrational number.
+There is no rational number whose square is 2 or any number that is not a perfect square.
+We say therefore that is an irrational number.

 Answer.
 Only the square roots of square numbers.